Mindbloom Health: A Whole-body Approach to Mental Wellness

 4. Follow-up and progress tracking

-Your treatment plan evolves as you do.
-Regular follow-up lab testing and consultations ensure your progress is monitored and continuously optimized.
+Your treatment evolves as you do.
+As-needed lab testing and follow-up appointments ensure your progress is monitored and continuously optimized.

-• Hormone optimization: Monitor levels every 4–6 weeks initially, with adjustments as needed.
+• Hormone optimization and weight management: Measure progress 4-6 weeks after your initial appointment.
 Once stabilized, follow up every 3–6 months or as directed by your clinician.

-• Psychiatric medications: Regular follow-ups when starting or adjusting medications, then every 3–6 months once stable.
+• Psychiatric medications: Schedule a follow-up appointment 1-2 months after starting or adjusting medication(s), then every 3–6 months once stable.

-• Occasional check-ins: For a general health review, get labs and follow-ups every 6–12 months, or more frequently if specific concerns arise.
+• Occasional check-ins: For a general health review, get labs and follow-up every 6–12 months, or more frequently if specific concerns arise.

 This entire process is built around your evolving needs—not a rigid, one-size-fits-all approach.